10-3-pursuit/unit-fundamentals/markdown/readme.md

 # Markdown

-Read the following webpage on GitHub: [GitHub: Mastering Markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown)
+Read the following webpage: [GitHub: Mastering Markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown)

-You should read the following section:

-__Start Writing on Github - Basic formatting syntax__
+You should read the section called "Start Writing on Github" - "Basic formatting syntax"

 You do not need to read these sections:
 - Referencing issues and pull requests